-Remark 2.11.
-Hart and Shelah assert categoricity holds up to \aleph{k-1} ; we show in Theorem 6.1 that this statement is incorrect.
+Remark 2.12.
+Hart and Shelah assert that categoricity holds up to \aleph{k-1} ; we show in Theorem 7.1 that this statement is incorrect.
 The Hart-Shelah argument breaks down at this very point.
-Their formulation of the analog of Lemma 2.10 asserts essentially k, not k - 1, amalgamation property for solutions over finite sets.
-However, they did not make the compatibility requirement in Definition 2.8; and did not check that the function obtained after defining h is a partial solution.
-In fact, in their setting without the compatibility condition it need not be a solution, and there may not be a way of defining h to make (q{-1}, h) a solution.
+Their formulation of the analog of Lemma 2.11 asserts essentially the k, not k - 1, amalgamation property for solutions over finite sets.
+However, they did not make the compatibility requirement in Definition 2.9; and did not check that the function obtained after defining h is a partial solution.
+In fact, in their setting without the compatibility condition it need not be a solution, and there may not be a way of defining h to make (g{-1}, h) a solution.
+We present an example of the failure of 2-amalgamation for solutions over finite sets for models of φ_2 at the end of this proof.

-As we will see in Lemma 2.12, k-1 amalgamation for solutions over finite sets translates into existence of solutions, and hence categoricity, in \aleph{k-2} .
+As we will see in Lemma 2.14, (k - 1)-amalgamation for solutions over finite sets translates into existence of solutions, and hence categoricity, in \aleph{k-2} .
 This is the reason for subscript of the categoricity cardinal being off by one in [HS90].